bleepr/bleepr.github.io/craig.markdown

 ## Views

-The clients were to receive responses in JSON format,
+The clients were to receive responses in JSON format, as parsing libraries are ubiquitous across all platforms without the additional overhead of XML, for example.